AbeerDas/AbeerDas/README.md

 <div align="center">✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰</div>

-## 👋 About Me
+## 👋About Me
-Hey, my name is Abeer 🐈 and currently I'm studying Systems Design Engineering at the University of Waterloo.
-I strive to ensure that everything I work on or contribute to becomes an impactful product, with real value for those who use it.
+Hey, my name is Abeer and currently I'm studying Systems Design Engineering at the University of Waterloo!
 I’m passionate about the entire product development journey, from start to finish, and lately, I’ve been particularly fascinated by machine learning ⚙️, blockchain 🧾, and backend programming 💻

+🌱 Currently I am working on a patient record web app for doctors that uses blockchain for safe transactions

 ##